GENERATION TO GENERATION

 ACTIVITIES

-• Examine your curriculum to see where you could enhance the content with oral history.
+• Examine your curriculum to identify areas where you can enhance the content with oral history.

 • Then and Now